whitequark/blog/source/_posts/2014-04-15-a-guide-to-extension-points-in-ocaml.markdown

 `ocamlbuild -package compiler-libs.common ppx_getenv.native`.

-You can verify that this produces the desirable result by asking OCaml to pretty-print the transformed source: `ocamlc -dsource -ppx ./ppx_getenv.native foo.ml`:
+You can verify that this produces the desirable result by asking OCaml to pretty-print the transformed source with `ocamlc -dsource -ppx ./ppx_getenv.native foo.ml`, or, if `ppx_tools` is installed, `ocamlfind ppx_tools/rewriter ./ppx_getenv.native foo.ml`:

 {% codeblock lang:ocaml %}
 let _ = "whitequark"